PyO3/pyo3/.github/issue_template.md

  - Your python version:
  - How did you install python (e.g. apt or pyenv)?
 Did you use a virtualenv?:
  - Your rust version (`rustc --version`):
+ - Are you using the latest pyo3 version?
+Have you tried using latest master (replace `version = "0.x.y"` with `git = "https://github.com/PyO3/pyo3")?`

 ### 💥 Reproducing